-The Budget Department calculates utility costs into our predictive models to accurately determine annual budget amounts.
 For FY22, utility budgets in all departments were evaluated through a model that calculates average usage over the past three years.
-This year the model resulted in utility decreases in many departments due to a focus on sustainability, and an increase in a few other departments.
-Overall, the utility budget for the city will see a decrease of \$22,600.
+This year, the model resulted in utility decreases in many departments due to sustainability investments and focus.
+Overall, the City's utility budget will decrease by \$22,600.
+We are also seeing savings from a large conservation project at the Mine Bench, where the City will save over \$50k per year in energy costs (electricity and natural gas).